🔥 Chart analysis for cryptocurrencies: how to read forecasts!

-We know that you can't sit out the most volatile moments because a day trader benefits the most.
-The only way to safely trade any price action is to understand how to read candles and where to place your stop losses.
+We know that you can't sit out the most volatile moments because a day trader benefits most from them.
+The only way to be sure of trading any price action is to understand how to read candles and where to place your stop losses.

-Let's focus on these two things after you've learned how to trend-read.
+Let's focus on these two things after you've learned how to read trends.

 Candlestick chart analysis for day trading

 Candles are signals of price movement.
 Some candles are bullish or bearish while others are neutral.
-How bullish or bearish you are does not only depend on the type of candle, but also on when it was launched.
-While it is important to know candlesticks by definition, reading candlestick charts shouldn't be considered an exact math.
+How bullish or bearish you are depends not only on the type of candle, but also on its timing.
+While knowing candles by definition is important, reading candlestick charts shouldn't be considered an exact math.

 In the following graph you can see the same candle, on the left in its bullish version and on the right in its bearish version:

 The high and low prices on the same day are shown as wicks next to the candle.
 The longer the upper wick, the higher the price has risen and more people seem to be convinced of the upward trend that day.
-The longer the lower wick, the more confident people are who bet on a downward movement.
+The longer the lower wick, the more confident the people who bet on a downward movement are.

-A few candles alone won't tell you the whole story.
+A couple of candles alone won't tell you the whole story.
 You need to look at a candlestick chart like in our previous examples above.

 Check candlestick meaning by trading volume

-You also need to consider the trading volume behind these price movements, especially with different cryptocurrencies these are very volatile.
+You also need to take into account the trading volume behind these price movements, especially with different cryptocurrencies these are very volatile.
 When the price is rising with low volume, there is no confirmation that the candle is a true indicator.
 Typically the RSI (Relative Strength Index) serves as a good indicator for volume verification.

 The RSI calculates the ratio of the up to the down closing prices within the respective period.
 The range is between 0 and 100.
-During a significant upward move, an RSI of 70 and above indicates that it is being overbought, and during a downward move, an RSI of 30 and below indicates that it is being oversold.
+During a significant upward move, an RSI of 70 and above indicates that it is overbought, and during a downward trend, an RSI of 30 and below indicates that it is oversold.

 Major candlestick chart patterns